litebird/litebird_sim/docs/source/mpi.rst

 advantage all the available CPU cores.

-However, if you want to tune the way the Framework uses the CPUs, the constructor of the class :class:`.Simulation` accepts two parameters meant for this purpose:
+However, if you want to tune the way the Framework uses the CPUs, you can either set the environment variable ``OMP_NUM_THREADS`` to the number of CPUs to use, or use two parameters in the constructor of the class :class:`.Simulation`:

 - `numba_num_of_threads`: this is the number of CPUs that Numba will use for parallel calculations.
 The parameter defaults to ``None``,